F. Brian Talbot

 Professor Emeritus of Operations and Management Science

-Thirty-nine years ago, Brian Talbot decided to give up a high profile job in the private sector for a career in academia at the University of Michigan.
+Over 40 years ago, Brian Talbot decided to give up a high profile job in the private sector for a career in academia at the University of Michigan.
 His current research focuses on the development of heuristic and optimal solution procedures for production and manpower planning, vehicle loading and resource-constrained scheduling problems.
 He is also investigating issues in industrial ecology, green manufacturing and sustainable supply chains.

 Talbot completed his PhD at The Pennsylvania State University, earned an MBA from the State University Of New York At Albany and a BA from State University Of New York At Buffalo.